About LETCSA

 Is an IIT required to use the WSCJTC conflict of interest form for their investigations?

-No. If an IIT uses their own conflict of interest form, the standards must meet or exceed the form provided by the Washington State Criminal Justice Training Commission.
+No. If an IIT uses its own conflict of interest form, the standards must meet or exceed the form provided by the Washington State Criminal Justice Training Commission.

 Who do I submit IIT rosters to?